Hank-Rutherford-Hill/How-To-Create-a-Basic-Honeynet-In-Azure/README.md

 ![image](https://github.com/Hank-Rutherford-Hill/How-To-Create-a-Basic-Honeynet-In-Azure/assets/143474898/638616d1-b477-4dec-a944-7eeb3692b52f)

 5. As we continue to scroll, below the username and password section you'll make sure you have selected "Allow Selected Ports" and "RDP (3389).
-This will allow all IP addresses to connect to your machine via RDP once it gets configured in the "Networking" secion, which is what we want for this honeynet.
+This will allow all IP addresses to connect to your machine via RDP once it gets configured in the "Networking" section, which is what we want for this honeynet.
 Next, make sure to select the "Confirm" checkbox at the bottom.
 Then, select "Next: Disks >".

 ![image](https://github.com/Hank-Rutherford-Hill/How-To-Create-a-Basic-Honeynet-In-Azure/assets/143474898/cace74e6-aa1b-4a14-bfdc-3895baa8c8db)

 6. We aren't doing anything with the "Disks" section, so click "Next: Networking >".
-Under "Networking", we are going to have to create a VNet (virtual network) for our virtual machine to exist on.
+Under "Networking", we are going to have to create a vNet (virtual network) for our virtual machine to exist on.
 So, click "Create New" under the "Virtual Network" dropdown box.
 In the following window, name your Vnet, and hit "Ok".
 Then, hit "Review + Create", then "Create".

 ![image](https://github.com/Hank-Rutherford-Hill/How-To-Create-a-Basic-Honeynet-In-Azure/assets/143474898/d9298605-905e-4409-9f52-fabbea765e00)

 ## Misconfiguring the Windows Honeynet VM's NSG

-1. Nexxt up, we are going to create our Network Security Group (NSG).
+1. Next up, we are going to create our Network Security Group (NSG).
 This is essentially a layer 3/layer 4 firewall.
 Azure offers its own firewall, which is much more resilient.
 The one we are making is a mini-firewall.
 The thing is, we are going to configure it to let all traffic in because once again, this is a honeynet.
 So, go into the main search bar in Azure portal, and search for "Resource Groups".
 Click your appropriate resource group, and it'll open up a window with a list of resources.
 Among them, you will see your NSG.
 By the way, you're able to get to your NSG by searching for it directly into the search box.
 You dont necessarily have to go to "Resource Groups" first, in order to find your NSG.
-Anyway, click on the NSG and we will get started.
+Click on the NSG and we will get started.

 ![image](https://github.com/Hank-Rutherford-Hill/How-To-Create-a-Basic-Honeynet-In-Azure/assets/143474898/7455d394-48cb-4579-954d-cff7d9b05fbf)